kisliakovsky/NurseWorkloadSandbox/README.md

 # NurseWorkloadSandbox
-An app defined to overcome AnyLogic debugging and testing problems
+An app defined to overcome AnyLogic debugging and testing problems and design classes for a hospital department's agent model.